 Who is at risk?

-Any of the following conditions greatly exacerbate the risk of gum disease: smoking, tobacco use, hormone fluctuations, stress, some medications, bruxism, diabetes, poor nutrition, HIV, and any disease resulting in immunosuppression., heredity, and poor oral hygiene.
+Any of the following conditions greatly exacerbate the risk of gum disease: smoking, tobacco use, hormone fluctuations, stress, some medications, bruxism, diabetes, poor nutrition, HIV, and any disease resulting in immunosuppression, heredity, and poor oral hygiene.
 Even patients who practice good oral homecare routines can get gum disease.
 Gums irritated by bacteria can recede from the teeth, creating deep pockets where more bacteria can hide and flourish.

 Treating Gum Disease

-If caught early enough, we can treat and reverse gum disease non-surgically.
-Regular check ups greatly increase your potential for early detection and conservative treatment.
+If caught early enough, they can treat and reverse gum disease non-surgically.
+Regular check-ups greatly increase your potential for early detection and conservative treatment.
 Generally, treatment will include careful, individualized instruction regarding the most effective means of brushing and flossing at home.
 This strategy is sometimes accompanied by professional scaling or careful scraping of all affected tooth surfaces, gum pocket irrigation, and even local antibiotic placement in areas of significant irritation.
 Often, patients experience immediate improvement.
-If, however, symptoms don't improve significantly, you may require surgical treatment.
+If, however, symptoms don’t improve significantly, you may require surgical treatment.
 Some patients that continue to deteriorate or who have advanced gum disease are referred to a trusted specialist, called a periodontist, for care.

 If gum disease progresses without intervention, a patient may need surgery to remediate the disease and restore the mouth to good oral health.
 Typically, periodontists may perform four surgical treatments: pocket depth reduction, bone or tissue regeneration, crown lengthening, and/or soft tissue grafts.
 All of these procedures may improve your chances of keeping your teeth for life.

 If you have further questions about gum disease and current treatments, please contact James G. Mace DDS in Washington, Missouri for a consultation.